-A Required Privilege Is Not Held by the Client is a prevalent issue.
-But don’t worry as we have 4 Ways to Fix A Required Privilege Is Not Held by the Client.
-After following one of these ways, you will be able to overcome this problem.
+The Client does not hold a Required Privilege is a prevalent issue.
+But don’t worry, as we have 4 Ways to Fix A Required Privilege that is Not Held by the Client.
+After following one of these ways, you can overcome this problem.

-If you have been a Windows user for long enough, you might be well-versed with this trouble.
-The operating system raises an issue concerning user privileges and file paths due to the issues.
-This happens because all the files do not have the same privilege levels.
-In this article, we will go over one such issue related to file permissions.
-Mainly, a Required Privilege Is Not Held by the Client error prompt.
+If you have been a Windows user for long enough, you might be well-versed in this trouble.
+The operating system raises an issue concerning user privileges and file paths due to the fact that all files do not have the same privilege levels.
+This error message is called 0x800700522 and is a safety measure to prevent users from tampering with sensitive files and folders of the system.

 Table of Contents

-How to Fix a Required Privilege Is Not Held by the Client
+How To Fix A Required Privilege Is Not Held By The Client

 Method 1: Take ownership of the Root Drive

 Usually, you store a file on your hard disk drive that does not have sufficient user privileges to process the Windows program manager or any other installed programs.
 So, to provide security privileges to the respective drive.
 Fix this; the client does not hold a required privilege; follow these simple steps:

 5. It will ask for confirmation.
 Simply click OK.
 Finally, Click Apply, followed by OK.

 This method should allow you to modify the contents of a file without getting a Required Privilege Is Not Held by the Client error.
 Reboot it after doing the steps mentioned above for good measure.
 If it did not work well, move on to the following method.